ipoerner/largo/README.md

     largo run <project-name> [<args>]

-Spawns a temporary Docker container which will bring you to your custom build environment.
+Spawns a Docker container and brings you to your custom build environment.
 This script must be invoked from within the projects source repository, as it will use Git to determine the project root and mount this to your home directory within the Docker container.

 If your project is not a Git repository, it will use `pwd` to determine the current path.
 Thus, you'll first need to explicitly change to the exact